shobhitJava/marketPlaceTechGig/README.md

 # Install and Instantiate chaincode

 4) From the Java project(MarketPlaceInfra).
 Inside the package "org.hyperledger.fabric.mp", there are 11 files to install and instantiate the chaincode on 3 different channels.
 It will install and instantiate chaincode on the nodes according to the channel they have joined.

+# MarketPlaceJavaApp
+It is the web appliction created for each 8 nodes in marketplace.
+Please compile and build the code by getting jars files.
+Deploy it in web container to start interacting with blockchain network